 The FLEX program is sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
 The FLEX program is supported at the local level by U.S. citizens and local secondary schools that voluntarily host, educate, and support students with no financial compensation.

 Now in its twenty-third year, the FLEX academic year program has provided scholarships to over 23,000 secondary school students.
-In 2016-17, 800 students are studying in the U.S. on the FLEX program out of which 80 spots were given to Georgians.
+In 2019-2020, about 1000 students are studying in the U.S. on the FLEX program out of which 80 spots were given to Georgians.

 Secondary school students with disabilities are invited to participate in the competition.
 Approximately 10-15 students with disabilities are invited to the U.S. under this program each year.